 Byureghavan is a town in Kotayk region and southern part of Hrazdan.
-It is located 16 km northeast of Yerevan, and 25 km south of Hrazdan.
+It is located 16 km to the northeast of Yerevan, and 25 km south of Hrazdan.
 The name of the city came from Armenian words "byuregh" - means glass and "avan" means settlement.
 The area of the modern-day city was part of the "Kotayk" canton of Ayrarat region during the ancient Kingdom of Armenia.

 The town was established in 1945 within the Abovyan raion known as Arzni banavan (means a settlement for the workers) to accommodate the workers of the nearby bottle and glass manufacturing company.